fusioncharts/dev_centre_docs/fusiontime/getting-started/change-plot-type-in-fusiontime.md

 heading: Change Plot Type
 ---

-Plot represents a dataset which displays the relationship between two or more variables of a chart.
 Plot refers to a line in a line chart, a column in the column chart or an area in the area chart.

 In this article, we'll see how to change the [plot types]({% site.baseurl %}/fusiontime/fusiontime-component/plot-types-in-fusiontime) of the chart.